HPCurtis/Bayescuped/README.md

 Carpenter, B., Gelman, A., Hoffman, M. D., Lee, D., Goodrich, B., Betancourt, M., ... & Riddell, A. (2017).
 Stan: A probabilistic programming language.
 Journal of statistical software, 76.

 Deng, A., Xu, Y., Kohavi, R., & Walker, T. (2013, February).
 Improving the sensitivity of online controlled experiments by utilizing pre-experiment data.
 In Proceedings of the sixth ACM international conference on Web search and data mining (pp. 123-132).

+Xie, H., & Aurisset, J. (2016, August).
+Improving the sensitivity of online controlled experiments: Case studies at netflix.
+In Proceedings of the 22nd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (pp. 645-654).